JonathanGatti/haystack_code_challenge/README.md

+# User Page Layout

-# Getting Started with Create React App
+# Get Started

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+To install the packages, from the project directory, run:

+### `yarn install`

-In the project directory, you can run:
+Initialize project, from the project directory, you can run:

 ### `yarn start`